-Furthermore, it is also possible to heat it, cool it and reheat it again without it weakening or degrading and that makes it suitable for a range of uses but also means that this plastic is recyclable.
+Furthermore, it is also possible to heat it, cool it, and reheat it again without it weakening or degrading and which makes it suitable for a range of uses but also means that this plastic is recyclable.

 While it is possible to get polycarbonate sheets in different colours, especially twinwall and multiwall, it is a transparent material.
 It has a high level of transparency as it lets around 88% of sunlight through it compared with 90% of glass glazing.
 This is one of the reasons why it is used as glazing in greenhouses and summerhouses.
 It also has UV protective filters which means that it offers a high level of protection from harmful rays from the sun.